HasanBGit/ModelCraft/README.md

 ## Contact

-For questions or suggestions, feel free to open an issue or contact the repository owner, [HasanBGIt](https://github.com/HasanBGIt).
+For questions or suggestions, feel free to open an issue or contact me, [Hasan](https://github.com/HasanBGIt).